black-hole-group/gpumonty/README.md

-# GPUMONTY: A GPU-Accelerated Relativistic Monte Carlo Code
+# GPUmonty: A GPU-Accelerated Relativistic Monte Carlo Code

 GPUMONTY is a Monte Carlo code designed for calculating the emergent spectrum from a model using a Monte Carlo technique.
 It is particularly suited for studying plasmas near black holes described by Kerr-Schild coordinates, radiating through thermal synchrotron and inverse Compton scattering.
 The code is based on the work presented in Dolence et al. 2009 Astrophysical Journal Supplement.